mdwheele/yorm/README.md

 await User.count()
 ```

-## Model properties are the source of truth
+## Stop the bad from happening

-What if folks start adding random properties here and there.
+What if folks start adding random properties here and there?
 HOW IS YORM GONNA HANDLE THAT?!

 <img align="right" width="300" src="https://media.giphy.com/media/14wTbNneogwjba/giphy.gif" />